Monday, December 4, 2023

 My sweet Owen,

-The first half of your 10th year was one of my favorites stages of your childhood.
-You leaned into who you are, worked hard to achieve your goals and continued to develop your leadership skills.
+The first half of your tenth year was one of my favorite stages of your childhood so far.
+You leaned into who you are, worked hard to achieve your goals, and continued to develop your leadership skills.

-There were these magical months where you were living out the values we'd instilled in you.
-You made significant academic progress, stayed close with your core group of friends and excelled during the spring season of lacrosse.
-You gave 100% effort during every practice and were a leader on the team.
-One day you stayed home sick from school.
-Our rule is that if you don't go to school, you can't go to evening actives, either.
-That day you started feeling better in the afternoon and when I reminded you of the rule your response was; "being a leader is going to practice and showing up for your team whenever you can.
+There were these magical months when you were truly living out the values we’ve instilled in you.
+You made significant academic progress, stayed close to your core group of friends, and excelled during the spring lacrosse season.
+You gave 100% effort at every practice and were a true leader on the team.
+One day, you stayed home sick from school.
+Our rule is: if you don’t go to school, you don’t go to activities.
+But that afternoon, when you started feeling better and I reminded you of the rule, you said, “Being a leader means showing up for your team whenever you can.
 And I can!
-I feel better."
-I really couldn't argue that.
-Just after the end of lacrosse season you signed up for the school geography bee and got second place.
-I will never forget how happy you were up on that stage when you realized it was just you and one other contestant remaining.
-The entire gym couldn't help but smile when you pumped your arms up in the air victoriously.
-You put a tremendous amount of effort into school and are self motivated to learn.
+I feel better.”
+I couldn’t argue with that.

-This summer you did a canoe and kayak camp that led to an invitation to join the Gig Harbor Canoe and Kayak Racing Team, you accepted with bounding enthusiasm.
-You also did a summer lacrosse league and an overnight lacrosse camp.
-After the spring season, summer league and camp you felt burned out with lacrosse and much more excited about the new and shiny canoe racing team.
+Over the summer, you attended a canoe and kayak camp, which led to an invitation to join the Gig Harbor Canoe and Kayak Racing Team—a shiny new opportunity you accepted with bounding enthusiasm.
+You also played in a summer lacrosse league and attended an overnight lacrosse camp.
+But after all of that, you felt burned out and much more excited about the fresh challenge of canoe racing.

-I can see the teenage changes happening in your brain with big emotions and a hard time regulating them in the moment.
-However, you are self reflective and always willing to apologize and recognize what you could have done differently when you're calm.
-As the first born you are accustomed to making decisions for our family and getting your way.
-Daddy and I have tried to make sure everyone in the family gets to choose at times, which is hard for you.
-Your relationship with your siblings has been a bit fraught, which was a tough realization.
-You're working on treating them with the same kindness and respect you do your friends to strengthen your bond.
+I can see teenage changes emerging—big emotions and difficulty regulating them in the moment.
+But you’re incredibly self-reflective and always willing to apologize and consider what you could have done differently once you’ve calmed down.
+As the firstborn, you’re used to making decisions and getting your way, and Daddy and I have worked hard to make sure everyone gets a turn—which has been hard for you.
+Your relationship with your siblings has been a bit rocky at times, but you're working on treating them with the same kindness and respect you show your friends.

-You share your thoughts, feelings and emotions freely, for which I'm incredibly grateful.
-There was a big parenting moment for me this year in which you asked about a particularly horrible word.
-It was painful for me to say out loud and explain the meaning but I want you to know you can always come to me if you have questions.
-I'll always tell you the truth.
+You’re open with your thoughts and emotions, and I’m so grateful.
+A big parenting moment this year came when you asked about a particularly awful word.
+It was hard for me to say it out loud and explain it, but I want you to always feel safe asking questions.
+I’ll always tell you the truth.

-At the end of your birthday you laid in bed and cried because it felt like any other day.
-You vocalized that you appreciated the things we did for you to make it special but you still had to go to school and the rose colored glasses that shade such days as a small child are fading.
-I remember feeling that way about Christmas in junior high.
-These are the seemingly unfair realities of crossing the threshold into adolescence.
+At the end of your birthday, you lay in bed and cried because it felt like just another day.
+You said you appreciated all the things we did to make it special, but you still had to go to school—and the rose-colored glasses of childhood birthdays are starting to fade.
+I remember feeling the same way about Christmas around junior high.
+These are the small, unfair truths of growing up.

-You feel strongly that kids your age should not have cell phones and possess no desire to be on social media.
-You still love being outside-- hiking, swimming, skiing, riding bikes, throwing around a ball.
-You learned to wake board this summer and absolutely loved it.
-You've started collecting baseball cards and going to a Mariner's Game was a highlight of your year.
-Your fierce dedication to family remains.
+You feel strongly that kids your age shouldn’t have cell phones and have zero interest in social media.
+You still love being outside—hiking, swimming, skiing, biking, tossing a ball.
+You learned to wakeboard this summer and absolutely loved it.
+You’ve started collecting baseball cards, and going to a Mariners game was a highlight of your year.
+Your fierce loyalty to family remains a defining trait.

-My love and pride in who you are is unfaltering.
-Our family is a space to learn, grow and make mistakes so that when you go out into the world you can bring the best version of yourself, which you consistently do.
-You are a kind, respectful kid who deeply trusts himself.
-I love spending time with you and am so proud of you.
-You're an incredible human and I'm so glad that you're mine.
+My love and pride in you are unwavering.
+Our family is a place to learn, grow, and make mistakes, so when you go out into the world, you bring your best self—which you consistently do.
+You are a kind, respectful, and confident young person who deeply trusts himself.
+I love spending time with you and am endlessly proud of you.

 xoxo,